 Bam – your thin Excel workbook is working against the new instance of Power BI Desktop SSAS.

-If you found this article easy to follow and you learnt something, then maybe you could benefit from my book “Learn to Write DAX“.
-The book is written in the same style and will help anyone wanting to become a Power Pivot or Power BI ninja make rapid progress on their journey.
+If you found this article easy to follow and you learnt something, then may be you could benefit from my Power BI tutorials, books and/or Power BI training.